tapanchudasama/my-virtual-space/content/blog/my-two-weeks-vacation-in-manali.md

 I graduated from college in 2020.
 We (Me and my college friends) had planned to visit Goa after graduation.
 But who knew that a global pandemic would happen forcing us to sit in our homes.

-So now, after around 2 years, as the situation is coming back to normal, we decided to visit Manali, and a few planes nearby it.\
+So now, after around 2 years, as the situation is coming back to normal, we decided to visit Manali, and a few places nearby it.\
 This blog is a note of my experiences which could be helpful if you are planning to visit any of the places I did.

 ## Manali